Best Cat Trees & Towers 2026

 Best for: Owners who want design-conscious furniture, larger cats that need stronger platforms, long-term thinking on cost-of-ownership.

-Best for: Maine Coons, Ragdolls, large Norwegian Forest Cats, Siberian cats, any household with cats consistently over 15 lb.
+Best for: the Maine Coon, Ragdoll, large Norwegian Forest Cat, Siberian, any household with cats consistently over 15 lb.

 #4: Vesper V-High Base by Catit